petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 ```

 ## Availability zones
 Standby pools for Azure Container Instances supports creating and requesting containers across availability zones.
-To create a standby pool with instances in specific zones, simply specify the `zones` paramater in the standby pool create request.
+To create a standby pool with instances in specific zones, specify the `zones` paramater in the standby pool create request.

 ### [CLI](#tab/cli)